SickChill/SickChill.Wiki/Installation-&-Configuration-Guides.md

 ###### How to migrate Shows library from SickBeard to SickChill?
 * http://www.htpcbeginner.com/sickbeard-to-sickrage-migration/

-(Note, Dont use the old config.ini and sickbeard.db to prevent errors.!)
+(Note, Don't use the old config.ini and sickchill.db to prevent errors.!)

 --------------------
 ### Installation Guides